 Sitting quietly, lost in thought, Uncle Earl continued his memories.

-“I didn’t let anyone know I was a Vietnamese vet until we moved to Harlingen because we were so persecuted.
+“I didn’t let anyone know I was a Vietnam vet until we moved to Harlingen because we were so persecuted.
 Discharged in California, they had groups of protesters out there.
 We had to wear civilian clothes to fly home.”

 As we ended our trip down memory lane, Uncle Earl told us, “I purged it all from my mind.
 I had too.
 Some people got help; maybe I should have.
 But I just purged it from my mind.”

 “It kind of helps me and gives me something to do when Earl’s sleeping.
 I come down 2 or 3 days a week.”